Daniel Rhoads

 Daniel Rhoads (December 7, 1821, Paris, Illinois – December 4, 1895, San Francisco) was an American pioneer and rancher who helped rescue the Donner Party.

-He was born in Edgar County, Illinois, of English heritage.
+He was born in Edgar County, Illinois, and was of English heritage.
 His grandfather, also named Daniel, served under George Washington in the American Revolutionary War.
 Rhoads became interested in an account of General John C. Frémont's first trip to California, and decided to go to the West Coast.
 In 1846, he and his wife Amanda Esrey and other family members made the 5-month journey across the country, arriving in Wheatland, California, on October 4, where they stayed for about a month before settling near Sutter's Fort in the Sacramento Valley.
 During their trek west, they encountered the Donner Party, who invited Rhoads and others to join their group to take a new route that was supposedly shorter.
 Preferring not to use an unproven trail, Rhoads declined the offer.

 That winter, word of the Donner Party's plight reached the Sacramento area and Rhoads was a member of the first group of rescuers.
 They had to carry supplies and provisions on foot for 80 mi through the snow, but were able to find some survivors on February 18, 1847, who greeted them with the question, "Are you men from California or do you come from heaven?"
 At that time, those people had not eaten for about three weeks.
 Rhoads and his team led twenty-one people, mostly women and children, out of the Sierra Nevada, but three died along the return trip.
 The rescuers had left caches of food for use on the way back, but one of them had been eaten by animals, and they had to consume rawhide from their snowshoes for three days until they returned to their base camp.